-GENERAL INFORMATION
+General Information

 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

 Load Resource Name: Load Point Name:(multiple points only)

-Instructions (multiple points only)
+Instructions (indulpie points only)

-that is providing Ancillary Services sha annual verification is performed betwee Resource.
-The Telemetry Test Results submitted to ERCOT during a specified multiple breakers and/or under frequency Service), please submit one form per Lo this form to the actual telemetered value General Capacity Testing Requirements, a Load acting as a Resource II have its telemetry attributes verified by ERCOT annually.
-This is the Load acting as a Resource and the QSE representing the should reflect the actual status of each of the telemetered points being interval.
-If the LaaR consists of more than one Load point with by relays (the latter applicable to LaaRs providing Responsive Reserve and point.
-ERCOT will perform a comparison of the data provided on the received by ERCOT.
-Any significant variances will be reported etc. ERCOT will send the QSE a copy of each validated test form.
+that is providing Ancillary Services shal annual verification is performed between Resource.
+The Telemetry Test Results s submitted to ERCOT during a specified multiple breakers and/or under frequenc Service), please submit one form per Lo this form to the actual telemetered value General Capacity Testing Requirements, a Load acting as a Resource I have its telemetry attributes verified by ERCOT annually.
+This in the Load acting as a Resource and the QSE representing the should reflect the actual status of each of the telemetered points being interval.
+If the LaaR consists of more than one Load point with y relays (the latter applicable to LaaRs providing Responsive Reserve ad point.
+ERCOT will perform a comparison of the data provided on is received by ERCOT.
+Any significant variances will be reported act.
+ERCOT will send the QSE a copy of each validated test form.

-TELEMETRY TEST RESULTS

 Start Time Interval:

-LaaR Breaker Status:Respon nse MW:
+LaaR Breaker Status:Respon se MW:

 UFR Status:MW at Maximum Load:

-Note: Only applicable to LaaRs prov Maximum available capacity for viding Responsive Reserve Service or each LaaR will be capped to the Maximum Load test level
+Note: Only applicable to LaaRs prov Maximum available capacity for iding Responsive Reserve Service or each LaaR will be capped to the Maximum Load test level

-By signature below, the LaaR Represent where applicable, are in place and fully tative certifies that the telemetry and high set under frequency relays, functional.
+By signature below, the LaaR Represent where applicable, are in place and fully ative certifies that the telemetry and high set under frequency relays, functional.

 SUBMITTAL

 LaaR Representative Name: Signature:

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: Date: